Career Snapshot: Dental Hygiene

 - Job prospects are expected to remain excellent.
-Employment of dental hygienists is projected to grow 33 percent until 2022, much faster than the average for all occupations.
+Employment of dental hygienists is projected to grow 19 percent from 2014-2024, much faster than the average for all occupations.
 Ongoing research linking oral health to general health will continue to spur demand for preventative dental services, which are often provided by dental hygienists.

 - Opportunities for part-time work and flexible schedules are common.

 About Dental Hygiene

 A dental hygienist is a licensed primary health care professional.
 Dental hygiene is the science and practice of the recognition, treatment, and prevention of oral diseases.

 Typical functions of the clinical dental hygienist include:

 - Assessing and monitoring medical and dental health histories

 - Obtaining and assessing dental X-rays

 - Identifying oral and systemic health problems